-The type of washer and dryer you get will depend largely on where it’s going to go in your home.
-For example, laundry might be allocated to a narrow closet in your home, making your only option a stackable.
+The type of washer and dryer you get will depend largely on the space in your home.
+For example, laundry might be allocated to a narrow closet, making your only option a stackable washer and dryer set.
 These units tend to be smaller, meaning you might not be able to fit your large comforters in your machine, though they are convenient for limited spaces.
 Compact dryers are also ideal for smaller spaces and those who need specific features.
 Dryers are available as gas or electric, so which you purchase will be a result of what your house supports.
-Many compact dryers are ventless, meaning they don’t need to send exhaust to the outside.

-For those who have a basement setup or dedicated laundry room where there’s room to place them side-by-side, you’ll need to decide on the size and choose between a top-load or front-load washer.
-Standard washers are often (but not always) 27 or 27.5 inches wide.
-Their capacities range from 3.1 to 6.2 cubic feet.
-The majority are between 3.5 and 4.6 cubic feet.
-How much laundry they hold will depend on the style: a front-load washer will handle more clothes and does better with bulky items such as comforters than top-loaders with agitators.
+Standard washers are often (but not always) 27 or 27.5 inches wide, with a capacity from 3.1 to 6.2 cubic feet.
+How much laundry they hold will depend on the style: A front-load washer will handle more clothes and bulky items, such as comforters, than top-loaders with agitators.
 Though, on average, you’ll usually fit between 5 and 10 pounds of clothes at one time.
 Compact machines are typically 24 inches wide and have up to 3.0 cubic feet of capacity, though they’re often closer to 2.2 or 2.4 cubic feet.
-You can generally fit between four and eight pounds of clothes in their drums.
+You can generally fit between 4 and 8 pounds of clothes in their drums.

 Capacity is important when choosing an accompanying dryer as well.
-The first thing you’ll notice is that they hold more than washers.
+The first thing you’ll notice is that dryers hold more than washers.
 That’s because your clothes fluff up and take up more space as they dry.
-What you don’t want is a dryer that holds less laundry than your washer, otherwise you’ll be drying in shifts.
+What you don’t want is a dryer that holds less laundry than your washer — otherwise, you’ll be drying in shifts.
 To avoid this, just look for a dryer with about double the capacity of your washer.
 That might not be strictly possible with compact models: Bosch’s compact washers have 2.2 cubic feet of space, while their dryers have 4 cubic feet.
 As long as you’re pretty close to double the size, you shouldn’t have to overload your dryer.

 The washing bins on top-loaders are so deep that it may be hard for shorter people to reach the bottom to retrieve clothes unless you choose a shallow machine.
-When perusing them in the store, open the top and see if you can touch the bottom.
-If you have to lean in too much and you find yourself on your tippy toes, a top-loader probably isn’t for you.
+When perusing them in the store, open the top and see if you can touch the bottom comfortably.
+If you have to lean in too much and you find yourself on your tippy-toes, a top-loader probably isn’t for you.
 Do you really want to stand on your toes to do laundry for the next 10 years?

 Many top-load models today have foregone the inner agitator (the big spinning rod inside the machine) for a hollow bin.
 Some even have a stainless steel tub.
 The benefit of these is that they can handle higher spin speeds.
 Ultimately, this means it will take less time for your clothes to dry.
 Front-loaders still have greater maximum spin speeds, so they’ll make drying even more efficient.

 Front-loading machines tend to be more expensive and have a ton of features, even on the most basic models.
-It can be hard to find one for under $600.
-Many of the new washers have sensors in them that you’ll want to be sure to wipe dry once in a while to keep them in good working order.
+It can be hard to find one for under $500.
+Front-loaders require regular maintenance on the sensors — wiping down once in a while to keep them in good working order.
 Some models could potentially attract mold.
-This is an easy fix: either occasionally wipe the front area where water can accumulate or leave the door open.
+This is an easy fix: Either occasionally wipe the front area where water can accumulate or leave the door open after use.
 Yes, the light may stay on for a minute or two if the door is left open, but it may shut off, or you can turn the washer off.

 The other issue to consider is bending down to open the doors.
-Of course, the manufacturers took this into consideration and offer pedestals the washer and dryer can be placed upon, making them taller and much easier to use.
+Of course, the manufacturers took this into consideration and offer pedestals that the washer and dryer can be placed upon, making them taller and much easier to use.
 Though, if you struggle to bend down, you’ll want to address this before purchasing one.
 Some also have drawers underneath for storing detergent and fabric softener.
-Unfortunately, these are not included in the price and generally cost around $250 each.
-That’s another $500 to add to the expense of the machine.
+Unfortunately, these aren’t included in the price and generally cost a few hundred bucks extra.
 Occasionally, some deals offer a discount on the pedestals when buying the washer and dryer, but don’t count on it.

-Another thing to consider when buying a washer and dryer, whether stackable or front-loading unit, you’ll need to bear in mind the doors.
+Whether you purchase a stackable or front-loading unit, you’ll need to bear in mind the doors.
 Typically, the dryer door can be switched to open in a different direction.
 However, almost all washer doors will open left to right.
-Currently, only Electrolux machines can also change the direction in which the washer door opens.
-In newer construction homes, this wouldn’t even be an issue because of the way the washer and dryer hook-ups are installed.
-Older homes may have the hook-ups reversed; in which case you would want to be able to change the door on the washer so you can easily transfer clothes between the two machines.
+Electrolux machines can also change the direction the washer door opens.
+In newer construction homes, this wouldn’t even be an issue because of the way the washer and dryer hookups are installed.
+Older homes may have the hookups reversed, in which case you would want to be able to change the door on the washer so you can easily transfer clothes between the two machines.

 You can still get washers and dryers that have only a few wash and dry cycles.
-Getting one of these options will definitely keep the price down.
-Many of the newer models, especially front-loaders, come with so many options you’ll need to spend some time with the manual to learn about them all.
-Sales people will talk you through the highlights, but to know what all of those buttons and settings accomplish will take some time.
+Getting one with fewer options will definitely keep the price down.
+Many of the newer models, especially front-loaders, come with so many options that you’ll need to spend some time with the manual to learn about them all unless you’re tech-savvy.
+Salespeople will talk you through the highlights, but to know what all of those buttons and settings accomplish will take some time.

-These are the features you’ll mostly likely find on the newer washer and dryers.
-As you read them, write down the ones that are most important to you.
-Trust us, this will make the shopping process infinitely easier.
+Below are the top features you’ll most likely find on the newer washer and dryers.
+As you read them, write down the ones that are most important to you, and bear in mind that the more you have, the higher the price.

-Steam: This feature steams your clothes, which can help with stain removal and creases.
-Don’t get too excited; it doesn’t replace dry cleaning.
-Depending on the implementation, you will either need to have an additional hook-up behind the dryer or add water manually through a dispenser on the machine.
+Steam: This feature steams your clothes, which can help to remove stains and limit creases.
+Some machines even have a steam disinfect cycle to give clothes a quick refresh.
+Depending on the implementation, you’ll either need to have an additional hook-up behind the dryer or add water manually through a dispenser on the machine.

-Wi-Fi-enabled: With this feature, you can use other IoT products (such as Nest) to control the washer and dryer.
-This might let you run the machine when energy prices are lower, for example.
-Many are also Amazon Echo- and Google Home-compatible, so you can ask your voice assistant if the dryer’s done.
+Wi-Fi-enabled: With this feature, you can use other IoT products to control the washer and dryer.
+Many are Amazon Echo- and Google Home-compatible, so you can ask your voice assistant if the dryer’s done.
 Wi-Fi-enabled washer dryers allow you to start and pause a load from your smartphone, as well as receive a notification when the cycle has finished.

 Extended spin: More than just an extra spin cycle, it’s great for items like towels and comforters.
 It gets out extra water, making bulky items easier to dry.

-Extra Rinse cycle: An extra rinse will help remove excess detergent from the laundered items.
+Extra rinse cycle: An extra rinse will help remove excess detergent from the laundered items, leaving clothes softer.